clojure-emacs/cider/README.md

 ### powershell.el

-The powershell inferior shell mode truncates cider repl output when loaded.
+The powershell inferior shell mode truncates CIDER's REPL output when loaded.
 As a workaround remove

 ```el